BRICS: Bi-level feature Representation of Image CollectionS: Method

-\textbf{Strictly Bounded Variance.} For other continuous latent codes \cite{rombach2022high,chou2022diffusionsdf}, KL regularization is utilized to prevent them from growing to codes of arbitrary high variance.
-However, KL regularization alone cannot ensure a proper upper bound of variance, and excessive weight on KL regularization may harm the reconstruction performance.
-To address this issue, an element-wise rescaling approach is used on KL-regularized latent codes when training diffusion models, where the rescaling factor is computed from the very first mini-batch of training data~\cite{rombach2022high}.
-In comparison, our continuous latent codes are keys of hash tables in the range $[0, 1]$, and therefore have a strictly bounded variance.
+\textbf{Strictly Bounded Code Variance.} As shown in prior latent diffusion models \cite{rombach2022high,chou2022diffusionsdf}, KL regularization is utilized to prevent them from growing to codes of arbitrary high variance.
+However, KL regularization alone cannot ensure a proper upper bound of latent code variance.
+Excessive weights on KL regularization may degrade the reconstruction.
+Normalizing each latent code separately, without taking into account the data distribution, will also be detrimental as it disrupts learning the distribution.
+To address these issues, an element-wise rescaling approach is used on KL-regularized latent codes when training diffusion models, where the rescaling factor is computed from the very first mini-batch of training data~\cite{rombach2022high}.
+In comparison, our continuous latent codes are keys of feature grids and they are therefore naturally in the range $[0, 1]$, and have a strictly bounded variance.

-\textbf{Auxiliary Data Structure.} Rather than directly passing the encoded features to the decoder for reconstruction, we encode the keys used to retrieve features from an auxiliary data structure, i.e., the multi-resolution hash tables.
-The multi-resolution hash tables provide powerful feature composition-ability through their multi-resolution hash grids and universal hashing while other continuous latent codes do not have such property~\cite{rombach2022high,chou2022diffusionsdf}.